Abdel-koddous/robotic-arm-control/simultanous-steppers-control/README.md

 To use the multiple move commands on the serial link (9600 baud rate), send a command string starting with 'm' followed by the motor commands.
 Each motor command consists of a motor ID, a direction (not yet supported), and the number of steps.

 For example, the command `m002000m101000m201500` will:
-- Move motor 0 (1st joint) clockwise for 2000 steps,
+- Move motor 0 (1st joint) clockwise for 2000 steps
-- Move motor 1 (2nd joint) clockwise for 1000 steps,
+- Move motor 1 (2nd joint) clockwise for 1000 steps
+- Move motor 2 (3rd joint) clockwise for 1500 steps

 Make sure to monitor the serial output for feedback on the commands being processed and the positions of the motors.

-__Note 1__: For now only 2 motors are supported.
+__Note 1__: For now only 3 steppers are supported.

 __Note 2__: you can also use the `m` command to move a single motor.